Bobby-creator-2/EducationPerfectAUTO/README.md

 This only works for text-based language questions but it **DOES NOT WORK FOR AUDIO QUESTIONS**.
 By using my files and codes you acknowledge that I am not responsible for any trouble or consequences for your actions. **USE AT YOUR OWN RISK**.

-**Dependencies:** Node.js, Puppeteer, Microsoft Edge (if Node.js is blocked from dowload Node.js see, Node.js alternatives)
+**Dependencies:** Node.js, Puppeteer, Dotenv, Microsoft Edge (if Node.js is blocked from dowload Node.js see, Node.js alternatives)

 # Download Links